 As you make and discuss your choices with your family, it is imperative that you document all your decisions in an estate plan.
 You need to meet with a qualified Florida estate planning attorney as soon as possible.
 He can help advise you in the choices you have for your healthcare decision maker.
 He can also prepare and advise you on all the other legal documents in your estate plan.

 Do you have questions?
-At the Law Office of Brian C. Perlin, P.A., our credentials enable us to provide a multi-disciplinary approach to our legal services.
+At the Perlin Estate Planning & Probate our credentials enable us to provide a multi-disciplinary approach to our legal services.
 By building relationships with our clients, we are also able to understand each client’s needs and desires, and we support such goals through thoughtful, comprehensive planning techniques.
 We encourage you to contact us and schedule a meeting.